 20) True History of the Kelly Gang (Justin Kurzel, 2019)

 Another possibly controversial role for MacKay here, as the story of Ned Kelly has mythological status in Australia and there is dispute over his position as a folk-hero legend or violent thug.
 Multiple films and TV shows have tried to take on Ned Kelly and none have really succeeded.
 Writer Shaun Grant and director Justin Kurzel are asking for trouble with the title of this film, which is preceded by “this is not a true story.”
-I’m not Australian and don’t have the space to dissect the intricacies of the accuracy of the story here.
+I’m not Australian and don’t have the space to dissect the intricacies in the accuracy of the story here.
 Taken purely as a spectacle, this film is very much my jam.
-The cinematography and scenery (in the surprisingly snowy mountains of Tasmania) is stunning, as it was in Kurzel’s Macbeth.
+The cinematography and scenery (in the surprisingly snowy High Country of Victoria) is stunning, as it was in Kurzel’s Macbeth.
 The costume design is incredible and there are some wonderful performances from Essie Davis (as Ned’s Mum), Russell Crowe, Nicholas Hoult, Thomasin McKenzie and even from Charlie Hunnam (doing his own accent – yeay).
 This definitely will not be for everybody, but I loved it.

 So, there you have it.
 A tour through twenty of George MacKay’s roles.
 As you can see, he has not just appeared from thin air to star in a Oscar-nominated film, he’s been putting in the work for over 15 years.
 I have done these deep-dives many many times and can end up watching a lot of dross as I plumb the depths of an actor’s IMDb credits.
 However, the quality of MacKay’s is generally high and MacKay himself always elevates the films he is in.
 It’s definitely worth taking a chance on some of these lesser-known titles.
 Let me know about some of your favourite George MacKay roles!